 In June 2017, the ARRC identified SOFR as the recommended alternative reference rate for USD LIBOR.
-SOFR is a broad measure of the cost of borrowing cash overnight collateralized by U.S. Treasury securities (each a “repurchase” or “repo” transaction).
-While LIBOR is not fully transaction based, SOFR is based on the overnight repo market with ~ $1 trillion of transactions per day.
+SOFR is a broad measure of the cost of borrowing cash overnight, collateralized by U.S. Treasury securities (each a repurchase or repo transaction).
+While LIBOR is not fully transaction based, SOFR is based on an overnight repo market with ~ $1 trillion of transactions per day.
 The NY Fed is the administrator and producer of SOFR.
 Publication of SOFR began in April 2018.

 How is SOFR calculated?

 SOFR is calculated as a volume-weighted median of transaction level tri-party repo transaction data, General Collateral Finance repo transaction data and data on bilateral U.S. Treasury repos cleared through the Fixed Income Clearing Corporation's delivery-versus-payment service provided by Depository Trust & Clearing Corporation (DTCC) Solutions LLC.
 SOFR is published each business day on the NY Federal Reserve’s website.

 Does the ARRC have a timeline for the adoption of SOFR?